 Lieutenant Einar Lundborg was the first to reach the crash site with his plane but refused to take anyone but Umberto Nobile with him, who was unable to move due to broken bones.
 After the explorer and engineer was rescued, Lundborg returned to pick up more survivors.
 Unfortunately, his plane crashed during the landing as well and Lundborg was trapped with the other five crew members.
 After his rescue, Nobile offered his help in order to find his crew but instead he was arrested and it was wrongly reported in Fascist Italian newspapers that his own evacuation was an obvious sign of cowardice.
 The last five men of his crew were rescued by the Soviet icebreaker Krasin after almost 50 days on the ice on July 12, 1928.

 Nobile was later strongly attacked by the public because he was accused of being responsible for the crash of the airship and that he had himself rescued first as expedition leader.
 He defended himself by saying that the Swedish pilot had the strict order to rescue him first, but he was not believed, and they wanted nothing more to do with him in Italy.
 Umberto Nobile later worked in the Soviet Union, as well as in the United States and Spain.
 In the 1940s, he returned to Rome and was reinstalled in his former rank as major general, but promoted him to lieutenant general.
-Umberto Nobile passed away on July 30, 1978 in Rome.
+Umberto Nobile passed away on July 30, 1978 in Rome at age 93.